blackjack4494/yt-dlc/README.md

 ## Video Format Options:
-    -f, --format FORMAT              Video format code, see the "FORMAT SELECTION" for all the info
+    -f, --format FORMAT              Video format code, see "FORMAT SELECTION" for more details
-    -S, --format-sort SORTORDER      Sort the formats by the fields given.
+    -S, --format-sort SORTORDER      Sort the formats by the fields given, see "Sorting Formats" for more details
-                                     Default order: avoid_bad, has_video, extractor, language,
-                                     height, width, proto, fps, codec, filesize, filesize_approx, tbr, vbr, has_audio, abr, audio_codec, quality, source, format_id.
-                                     Prefix the field (except format_id) by a + to perform the sort in reverse.
-Suffix the field with :NUMBER to give highest preference to "NUMBER".
-                                     Examples: 1)
-                                     "-f bestvideo --format-sort +height:720,fps,+filesize"
-                                     gets the video with the smallest filesize with the largest fps with the smallest height>=720 (or largest height available if there is no such format).
-                                     2) "-f bestvideo --format-sort height:720,tbr" gets the video with largest bitrate with the largest height<=720 (or smallest height available if there is no such format) --S-force, --format-sort-force   User specified sort order takes priority even over avoid_bad, has_video and language.
-These fields normally filter out the undesirable formats.
-Use with caution.
-    --no-format-sort-force           avoid_bad, has_video, extractor and language
+    --S-force, --format-sort-force   Force user specified sort order to have precedence over all fields, see "Sorting
+                                     Formats" for more details
+    --no-format-sort-force           Some fields have precedence over the user specified sort order, see "Sorting Formats"
+                                     for more details (default)
-                                     takes priority over any user specified sort order (default) --all-formats                    Download all available video formats
+    --all-formats                    Download all available video formats
     --prefer-free-formats            Prefer free video formats unless a specific one is requested